Methylene Blue Stains What In A Cell

 Cell Membrane

 The cell membrane, the outer boundary of the cell, is generally not stained as intensely as the nucleus or cytoplasm.
-However, methylene blue can interact with certain components of the cell membrane, such as phospholipids and proteins, which have a negative charge.
+Still, methylene blue can interact with certain components of the cell membrane, such as phospholipids and proteins, which have a negative charge.
 This interaction can result in a light blue staining of the cell membrane, which can help to visualize the cell's shape and boundaries.

-Moreover, methylene blue can be used to assess the integrity of the cell membrane.
+Beyond that, methylene blue can be used to assess the integrity of the cell membrane.
 If the membrane is damaged or disrupted, methylene blue can penetrate the cell more easily, resulting in a more intense staining of the cytoplasm and nucleus.
 This principle is used in cell viability assays, where methylene blue is used to distinguish between live and dead cells.

 Microorganisms